-Sexual harassment by either faculty or students will not be tolerated by the Department of Psychology by the University.
+The Department of Psychology and the University do not tolerate sexual harassment by either faculty or students.
 A student who believes that he/she has been subject to sexual harassment should contact the DCT, the Chair of the Department, or the University's Affirmative Action/Equal Employment Officer.

-XV.
+XVI.
 GUIDELINES FOR GRADUATE STUDENT GRIEVANCES AGAINST FACULTY